 A consensus on the healthiest way to sit for long periods has been around since the early 1990s.
 Dynamic neutral postures align the spine to reduce strain on surrounding muscles.

-As a result, users can enjoy long periods of comfortable, stress-free computing.
+Sitting neutrally, users enjoy long periods of comfortable, stress-free computing.
 A textbook neutral posture yields two angles: a 25-45° lower back curve and a 0° neck tilt.

-To support these angles, any chair that qualifies as ‘ergonomic’ needs three qualities:
+To support these angles, any chair that qualifies as ‘ergonomic’ needs three adjustable components:

-- Lumbar supported recline: sitting reclined between 90-130° — with a supported lumbar curve — exerts the least spinal disc pressure.
+- Reclining backrest: enables movement and custom back angles.
+Reclines between 100-130° — with a supported lumbar curve — exert the least spinal disc pressure.

 - Ergonomic office chair: strict mid-back neutral support that keeps users upright at all times.